5l1v3r1/maclookup/README.md

 # MACLookup Tool
-For a given MAC address  retrieve company name
+For a given MAC address  retrieve company name and virtual machine details

 ```
 Program accepts a command line parameter of a MAC address